kilpkonn/msc-thesis/main.typ

   ],
 ) <motivation-example-1>

-#todo("decrease the amount of same citations")
-#todo("-LLM stuff, say why we care")
 We can see that converting the result from the service to `FooResponse` and wrapping it in `Some(Json(...))` can be automatically generated just by making the types match.
 This means that term search can be used to reduce the amount of code the programmer has to write.

 In @how-programmers-interact-with-code-generation-models[p.
-19] they suggest that Large Language Model (LLM) based code generation tools are used to reduce the amount of code the programmer has to write therefore making them faster (_acceleration mode_).
+19] they suggest that code generation tools are used in two different modes.
+1. They are used to reduce the amount of code the programmer has to write therefore making them faster.
-In @how-programmers-interact-with-code-generation-models[p.
-19] they say that in addition to _acceleration mode_, LLMs are also be used in so-called _exploration mode_ where the programmer is unsure of how to proceed and uses the term search to explore possible paths to go forward.
+  They call it the _acceleration mode_.
+2. They are used to explore possible ways to complete incomplete programs.
+  This is mostly used when the programmer is new to the libraries they are touching and is unsure how to continue.
+  They call this usage pattern as _exploration mode_.

-They state that both modes are common usage patters among programmers @how-programmers-interact-with-code-generation-models[p.
-2].
+They found that both modes are common usage patters among programmers using large language model based code generation tools.
+We argue that the same patterns can be found among programmer using term search.

 In acceleration mode, term search is not as powerful as language models, but it can be more predictable as it has well-defined tactics that it uses rather than deep neural networks.
 There is not so much "wow" effect - it just produces code that one could write by trying different programs that type-check.

-#todo("@ref finds ...")
-However, there seems to be a bigger advantage for term search in _exploration mode_.
+However, we hope there is a bigger advantage for term search in _exploration mode_.
-In @how-programmers-interact-with-code-generation-models[p.
-10], they also stated that programmers tend to explore only if they have confidence in the tool.
+@how-programmers-interact-with-code-generation-models[p.
+10] finds that programmers tend to explore only if they have confidence in the tool.
 As term search only produces valid programs based on well-defined tactics, it is a lot easier to trust it than code generation based on language models that have some uncertainty in them.

 == Research Objectives